Policies

 Posting Community Flyers

-The library does allow Sherman County residents to post advertisements and notices of events within Sherman County area in the windows of the library entry room.
+The library does allow Sherman County residents to post advertisements and notices of events within Sherman County area in the windows and bulletin board in the library entry room.
 Materials will not be excluded due to origin, background, or views of those contributing to the item or distributing them.
+Items posted on the Board by members of the community do not reflect the beliefs of the Library staff.
 Items will be left in place for two weeks or until the date of the event has passed as stated in the Library Bill of Rights set forth by the American Library Association.

 Confidentiality of Patron Records